Expert Help in how to identify protected Trees located in The Hills Shire

 FAQs:

-If you do work on a protected tree without the appropriate permissions, you could face significant fines, and possibly even jail time.
+If you work on a protected tree without the proper permissions, you could face significant fines, and possibly even jail time.

 Can I appeal a TPO and/or preservation order?

-You can appeal a TPO or preservation decision if you believe it’s not justifiable.
-You will have to prove your case and show your argument as to why you believe that the TPO or order to preserve isn’t necessary.
+You can appeal a TPO or preservation decision if you feel it is unjustified.
+But, you’ll need to provide evidence to support your case and show that the TPO or the preservation decision is not necessary.

-Can I remove a protected tree?
+Can I take down a protected tree?

 Conclusion